For the past 30 years, the world has been looking at the West as the model to follow.

 On their end, the member of Asians and African cultures, for example, traditionally see themselves as interdependent, and they consequently typically assume responsibility for much broader communities.

 Religions and philosophies also show other essential differences between people and their relationship to the world.

 For example, the traditional perception of time in the West and many other cultures is different.

 Westerners typically have a linear view of time and see humans as the masters of the creation.
 In Christian dogma, people are born, and then they die, and Humankind is superior to all forms of life.

 The current way we do business demonstrates it perfectly.
-Capitalism today often means the sole pursuit of personal gain, and this at all socially accepted cost.
-Hardcore capitalists do not incorporate in their bottom lines and quarterly reviews any vision for their impact on other members of societies, or our planet.
-They do not treat their community and environment with respect, nor do they apply themselves to create value for others than themselves
+Capitalism today often means the sole pursuit of personal gain, which is at all socially accepted costs.
+Hardcore capitalists do not incorporate in their bottom lines and quarterly reviews any vision for their impact on other members of society or our planet.
+They do not treat their community and environment with respect, nor do they apply themselves to create value for others than themselves.

 Therefore, the western model of success is measured solely in personal enrichment.
-And the said enrichment is created extracting resources without parsimony.
+And the said enrichment is created by extracting resources without parsimony.

 It is only by moving from ego to eco that we will be able to preserve and regenerate the world we want to live in.
-Of course, it might not look like the Hollywood movie we are used to, but it is between our hands to rewrite the story the world aspires to live.
+Of course, it might not look like the Hollywood movie we are used to seeing, but it is between our hands to rewrite the story the world aspires to live.